ioBroker/ioBroker/doc/SCHEMA.md

 * common.preserveSettings   - (optional) string (or array) with names of attributes in common of instance, which will not be deleted.
 E.g. "history", so by setState('system.adapter.mqtt.0", {..}) the field common.history will not be deleted even if new object does not have this field.
 To delete the attribute it must be explicitly done with ```common:{history: null}```.
 * common.noConfig           - (optional) do not show configuration dialog for instance
 * common.stopTimeout        - (optional) timeout in ms to wait, till adapter shut down.
 Defaut 500ms.
+* common.unsafePerm         - (optional) if the package must be installed with "npm --unsafe-perm" parameter

 #### instance